IS MY COLLEGE CHILD COVERED UNDER MY AUTOMOBILE INSURANCE?

 3. Your daughter is riding in her college boyfriend’s car.
 Her boyfriend forgot to pay his insurance premiums for the last 4 months and his insurer has cancelled the policy.
 They are hit by a drunk driver who runs a red light, and your daughter is injured needing emergency medical attention.

 The amount of automobile insurance benefits available to your son or daughter in the above situations can vary dramatically depending on whether your child owns his or her own automobile registered in MN, or if they are covered under your automobile insurance.
-For example, if your child owned his or her own automobile, they would be entitled to the following under Minnesota law:
+For example, if your child owns his or her own automobile registered in Minnesota, they would be entitled to the following under Minnesota law:

 1. Under the first scenario, your daughter would have access to no-fault automobile insurance benefits (medical expenses and wage loss benefits up to $20,000 each) from her own car insurance.
 She would also have a right to uninsured motorist benefits (since the careless driver was uninsured) under his automobile insurance policy.